Gladiator07/U.S.-Patent-Phrase-to-Phrase-Matching-Kaggle/README.md

 - You can choose any trainer configuration you want from various `*.yaml` files in `config/trainer` folder.

 # Inference
-You can check out the final ensemble inference code submission for this competition in Kaggle notebook [here](https://www.kaggle.com/code/atharvaingle/uspppm-inference-ensemble-hill-climbing/notebook)# U.S.-Patent-Phrase-to-Phrase-Matching-Kaggle
+You can check out the final ensemble inference code submission for this competition in Kaggle notebook [here](https://www.kaggle.com/code/atharvaingle/uspppm-inference-ensemble-hill-climbing/notebook)